Interstate 696: Since completion

 As part of the overall rehabilitation to the Mixing Bowl interchange, a new interchange at Franklin Road was to be constructed in 2006.
 An exit ramp from I-696 eastbound to American Drive opened in April 2006.
 An entrance ramp from Franklin Road to I-696 westbound opened in July 2006.
 The Franklin Road overpass, which had been closed during this time, re-opened in October 2006.

-On November 9 that year, the speed limit was increased from 65 to 70 mph along the length of I-696.
+On November 9, 2006, the speed limit was increased from 65 to 70 mph along the length of I-696.
 During speed enforcement patrols in August 2022, the Michigan State Police gave out 77 citations during one 4-hour period including six arrests.
 One motorist was driving at 101 mph, while others were cited at 99, 94, and 91 mph.